 Could you help with a slightly more detailed explanation of how to wrap a function call using a conditional?

 (I’ve already tried to handle the error for the following function that works with the extracted result.
-I check weather the result of extract
+I check weather the result of extract is not null.)

 Sure, but I think you’ve basically done it already: